-It's not really surprising that the Angora Ferret is much loved – considering its many personality characteristics that make it perfect for the typical pet lover.
-Here are just some of the characteristics you should know about the Angora Ferret.
+It's not really surprising that the Angora ferret is loved—considering the many personality characteristics that make it perfect for the typical pet lover.
+Here are just some of the characteristics you should know about the Angora ferret.

-Angora Ferrets are unique and cannot be likened with the two other popular household pets: the cat and the dog.
+Angora ferrets are unique and cannot be likened with the two other popular household pets: cats and dogs.
 Although each ferret has its own distinct personality, you have to keep in mind that they're playful and inquisitive with a strong tendency to bond with their owners.
-At the same time however, they're nimble and more than capable of climbing the counter and fetching food from the cabinet.
-Hence, a ferret has the quality of a wonderfully loyal canine but with the agility of the cat.
+At the same time, however, they're nimble and more than capable of climbing the counter and fetching food from the cabinet.
+Hence, a ferret has the quality of a wonderfully loyal canine but with the agility of a cat.

-As with all pets, it's important to supervise every interaction with children to make sure that both child and animal isn't harmed.
-Overexcited ferrets will bite and scratch so children should be warned against surprising the ferret or pulling on their tail and fur.
-Overtime, Angora Ferret owners should be able to figure out whether their pet ferret would do well in the company of certain people.
+As with all pets, it's important to supervise every interaction with children to make sure that neither is harmed.
+Overexcited ferrets will bite and scratch so children should be warned against surprising them or pulling on their tail and fur.
+Overtime, Angora ferret owners should be able to figure out whether their pet ferret would do well in the company of certain people.

-Like cat, ferrets are wonderfully easy to housetrain and can be made to do their business in the litter box.
-It takes time and patience to house train a ferret – but no more so than the typical cat.
-Later on in this hub, you'll find out how to train your pet.
+Like cats, ferrets are wonderfully easy to house train, including teaching them how to use a litter box.
+It takes time and patience to train a ferret but no more so than the typical cat.
+Later on in this article, you'll find out how to train your pet.

-Ferret proof your home in the same way you would baby-proof your house.
-This means keeping closets closed, blocking all holes where the ferret is big enough to slip in, and keeping all you food and valuables in a safe place.
-Ferrets can be incredibly clever plus they have the dexterity of a contortionist.
-Thus, you might be surprised how they can still fit in a tiny hole.
-As a rule of thumb, all holes bigger than .5 by 1 should be blocked.
+You should be prepared to ferret proofing your home in the same way you would baby-proof your house.
+This means keeping closets closed, blocking all holes where the ferret is big enough to slip in, and keeping all of your food and valuables in a safe place.
+Ferrets can be incredibly clever—plus they have the dexterity of a contortionist.
+You might be surprised how they can still fit in a tiny hole.
+As a rule of thumb, all holes bigger than .5 by one should be blocked.

-For the most part, ferrets can be played with like cats.
-You can use a ball, a yarn, or a toy tied to a string and let your ferret go wild.
-If you have two ferrets, then they can happily entertain each other during the day.
+For the most part, ferrets play in the same way cats do.
+You can use a ball, yarn, or a toy tied to a string and let your ferret go wild.
+If you have two ferrets, they can happily entertain each other during the day.

-Give your ferret a toy to keep him entertained, especially if he's the only ferret in the house.
-Cat toys will work well with ferrets, but note that they might not last as long.
-Ferrets can be quite unforgiving during play time and will bite and rip out toys until they're completely destroyed.
-Hence, opt for durable toys.
+Give your ferret a toy to keep them entertained, especially if they're the only ferret in the house.
+Cat toys work but note that they might not last as long.
+Ferrets can be quite unforgiving during playtime and will bite and rip apart toys until they're completely destroyed.
+Opt for durable toys.

-A multi-ferret household shouldn't be a problem as ferrets are wonderfully sociable and love to play with other ferrets.
-As a general rule however, it's not a good idea to leave your ferret with animals of different species like a dog or a cat.
-It requires training on both breeds before they can be allowed to play with each other.
+A multi-ferret household shouldn't be a problem as ferrets are sociable and love to play with other ferrets.
+As a general rule, however, it's not a good idea to leave your ferret with animals of a different species.
+It requires training both breeds before they can be allowed to play with each other.

 Angora ferrets are unlikely to hurt a dog or cat, but the same is not true in reverse.
 Cats enjoy their downtime and will likely hate the energy high of a ferret.
 On the other hand, a dog can be equally energetic but will treat the ferret as a toy that can be bitten without regard for their own strength.
-While dogs are generally trainable, you'll need a gentle breed if you want to mix them with ferrets.
+While dogs are generally trainable, you'll need a gentle breed if you want to mix the two.

-Other pets however are best separated from ferrets.
-If you own a fish, mice, rabbits, hamster, and other small pets, it's best to skip ferrets completely.
+Other pets, however, are best separated from ferrets.
+If you own fish, mice, rabbits, hamsters, and other small pets, it's best to skip ferrets completely.
 Angora ferrets are carnivorous and won't be able to resist eating something smaller than they are.

 Cost of Owning a Ferret

-Since their popularity, the purchase price of angora ferrets have gone up with prices ranging from $65 to $250, depending on the color, gender, and the breeder you're getting it from.
+Since their popularity, the purchase price of Angora ferrets has gone up, with prices ranging from $65 to $250, depending on the color, gender, and breeder you're getting them from.
 It stands to reason that quality breeders will charge more since they're offering a genetically healthy ferret.

 Like dogs, ferrets require vaccination for certain health issues such as parasites and rabies.
-Spaying and neutering should also be part of your long-term plan for the ferret.
+Spaying and neutering should also be part of your long-term plan.
 Food, housing, and various other costs typical of owning a pet must also be factored in.
 Accordingly, vaccinations should cost around $150 while neutering/spaying cost depends on the veterinarian performing the procedure.
 Vaccinations are done yearly.

 Breeding the Angora Ferret

 While anyone can breed two adult ferrets, not all breeding attempts produce healthy kits.
-You'd want to make sure that the (1) adult ferrets are healthy and (2) that they are not closely related together.
-In order to achieve number 2, you'll have to undergo a genetic testing which should be available through your veterinarian.
-If you're not willing to undergo this procedure, it's best not to breed your ferrets at all.
+You'd want to make sure that the adult ferrets are healthy and that they are not closely related.
+In order to achieve number two, you'll have to undergo genetic testing, which should be available through your veterinarian.
+If you're not willing to undergo this procedure, it's best not to breed.

-Spring is the ferret's mating season with females being sexually mature around 4 months and males sexually maturing at 8 months.
+Spring is mating season with females being sexually mature around four months and males sexually maturing at eight months.
 When they're ready, encouraging them to mate is a simple matter of putting them in the same enclosure together for a few hours.
 Note that ferret breeding might seem violent, but this is perfectly normal.
-The two should NOT be separated as the male's penis is like a hook and may cause damage if pulled out mid-sex.
+The two should not be separated as the male's penis is like a hook and may cause damage if pulled out mid-sex.

 You'll know if the mating is successful after two weeks.
 She will start to become bloated and will remove hair from her stomach area to prepare herself for labor.
 Since it only takes 42 days for the kits to be born, you should get ready as quickly as possible.
 Pregnant ferrets eat more but will not be as energetic.

-When buying an Angora Ferret, it's important to keep several things in mind.
-Here's what to look out for when making this purchase.
+When buying an Angora ferret, it's important to keep several things in mind.
+Here's what to look or when buying one.

-Of course, chances are you've already bought your Angora Ferret before reading this hub.
-If so, check out below and find out what you can do to properly care for your new pet.
+Of course, chances are you've already bought your Angora Ferret before reading this article.
+If so, find out what you can do to properly care for your new pet.

 Age of the Ferret

 You can get a kit (young ferret) or an adult, depending on your personal preferences.
-A kit can be taken home as early as eight weeks although you can find that some of them are being sold at just five weeks.
+A kit can be taken home as early as eight weeks, although you may find that some of them are being sold at just five weeks.
 As with dogs, young ferrets offer more room for training and are likely to grow up more affectionate with their owners.

 If you don't want to spend money however, you can obtain an adult ferret or one who is still young but has been let go by their owners.
-Due to the sudden popularity of ferrets as pets, there has also been an increase in ferrets being let go for adoption.
+Due to the sudden popularity of ferrets as pets, there has also been an increase in ones being put up for adoption.
 Check your local pet center to see if any are available.

 Check the Breeder

 If you choose to purchase a kit, take a good look at the breeder.
-Pet shop angora ferrets may seem cheaper and more convenient, but you might be surprised at how much their health maintenance will cost in the long run.
-Ideally, your angora ferret should be purchased from a reputable breeder.
+Angora ferrets at a pet store may seem cheaper and more convenient, but you might be surprised at how much their health maintenance will cost in the long run.
+Ideally, your Angora Ferret should be purchased from a reputable breeder.

 Male or Female

 Female ferrets (called Jills) and male ferrets (called Hobs) aren't that much different in their early years.
-Once they hit puberty however, you'll notice that male ferrets are more aggressive, especially in the presence of female ferrets in heat.
-Unlike dogs, female ferrets are in heat for six months during a year – which means that you'll notice lots of uncharacteristic behavior.
+Once they hit puberty, however, you'll notice that male ferrets are more aggressive, especially in the presence of female ferrets in heat.
+Unlike dogs, female ferrets are in heat for six months during the course of a year, which means that you'll notice lots of uncharacteristic behaviors.
 This is why it's usually better to neuter or spay a ferret, regardless of the resulting hair loss in the future.

-The gender also matters when it comes to scent.
+Gender also matters when it comes to scent.
 Ferrets typically have a scent sac below their anus that helps mark their territory through their feces and urine.
-Males in particular have a stronger scent and are likely to mark their territory, especially if they are not spayed or neutered.
+Males, in particular, have a stronger scent and are likely to mark their territory, especially if they are not spayed or neutered.
 Fixed ferrets are less likely to spray their urine all over the home.

 If you intend to get more than one ferret, bear in mind their genders and how the reproductive process will work.
-Of course, this will not be a problem if all your ferrets are spayed or neutered.
-Angora ferrets that are no longer ‘intact' during their kit years will not grow into the typical hormonal development and thus less likely to have behavioral issues.
-Being social animals, two ferrets or more in a household is acceptable IF they're all the same gender or perhaps all are spayed or neutered.
+Of course, this will not be a problem if all of them are spayed or neutered.
+Angora ferrets that are no longer intact during their kit years will not grow into the typical hormonal development and will be less likely to have behavioral issues.
+Being social animals, two ferrets or more in a household is acceptable if they're all the same gender or are all fixed.

 Marks of a Healthy Ferret